Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: Introduction

 \section{Introduction}

 Pedestrians walking in crowds exhibit rich and complex dynamics, which in the last years generated problems of great interest for different scientific communities including, for instance, applied mathematicians, physicist, and engineers (see~\cite[Chapter 4]{cristiani2014BOOK} and~\cite{duives2013TRC,venuti2009PLR} for recent surveys).
-This led to the derivation of a wide heterogeneity of mathematical models, aiming at capturing such dynamics with descriptive and then, after suitable calibrations and validations, predictive goals~\cite{corbetta2015MBE,johansson2007ACS,zanlungo2012PONE}.
+This led to the derivation of numerous mathematical models providing qualitative and possibly also quantitative descriptions of the system,~\cite{corbetta2015MBE,johansson2007ACS,zanlungo2012PONE}.

-Generally speaking, when deducing a mathematical model for pedestrian dynamics different observation scales can be considered.
+When deducing a mathematical model for pedestrian dynamics different observation scales can be considered.
 Two extensively used options are the microscopic and the macroscopic scales.
-Microscopic models describe the time evolution of the position of each single pedestrian, who is hence seen as a discrete particle~\cite{fehrenbach2014PREPRINT,helbing1995PRE,hoogendoorn2003OCAM,maury2007ESAIM}.
-Conversely, macroscopic models deal with a spatially averaged representation of the pedestrian distribution in terms of pedestrian density, hence they approach the crowd as a continuum~\cite{bruno2009JSV,colombo2012M3AS,hughes2002TRB,piccoli2011ARMA,twarogowska2014AMM}.
-Furthermore, crowds have been also represented at the mesoscopic scale~\cite{agnelli2015M3AS,degond2013NHM} or via discrete systems such as Cellular Automata~\cite{burstedde2001PA,kirchner2002PA}.
+Microscopic models describe the time evolution of the position of each single pedestrian, addressed as a discrete particle~\cite{fehrenbach2014PREPRINT,helbing1995PRE,hoogendoorn2003OCAM,maury2007ESAIM}.
+Conversely, macroscopic models deal with a spatially averaged representation of the pedestrian distribution, which is treated as a continuum in terms of the pedestrian density~\cite{bruno2009JSV,colombo2012M3AS,hughes2002TRB,piccoli2011ARMA,twarogowska2014AMM}.
+Furthermore, crowds have been also represented at the mesoscopic scale~\cite{agnelli2015M3AS,degond2013JSP,degond2013NHM} or via discrete systems such as Cellular Automata~\cite{burstedde2001PA,kirchner2002PA}.